biegleux/skin.estuary.modv2/README.md

   * End of development
   * smaller improvements in touch mode
   * special audio flags in info dialog fixed
+  * improved adjustments of category widget items in home menu

 ### 4.2.0+nexus ###